FredrikBakken/propertypartner/readme.md

 3. Add the transactions `.csv`
 4. Execute the application

 The application can be launched with a custom input argument for currency to convert the dividends and transactions to.
-Default currency (when no arguments provided) is `NOK`.
+Default currency (when no argument provided) is `NOK`.